hsluytergaethje/speaker_identification/documentation/rule_description.md

 > (18) So verblaßt, wie jene ferne Stunde, da seine **Gattin** sich in die Arme eines nichtigen Menschen <ins>geworfen</ins>, *ohne Überlegung*, ohne Besinnung vielleicht;\[\...\][^21]

-As shown for the baseline system, objects that depend on a verb can also be the actors.
+Objects that depend on a verb can also be the actors.
 Therefore, a variant of this sieve in which not only the subject but also the objects of the closest verb are considered was also tested.
 If any object is a candidate and the subject is not, the candidate object is identified as the speaker.
 Since this variant could not improve over the original sieve, it is not applied in the final system.

+### Closest-Candidate-Sieve
-The closest-candidate-sieve is a less restrictive, backup version of the closest-verb-sieve and for most cases both identify the same speaker.
+The `closest-candidate-sieve` is a less restrictive, backup version of the `closest-verb-sieve` and for most cases both identify the same speaker.
-While the closest-verb-sieve is based on the assumption that the closest verb indicates the acting entity that is associated with the STW unit, this sieve is verb independent and solely based on the distance between
+While the `closest-verb-sieve` is based on the assumption that the closest verb indicates the acting entity that is associated with the STW unit, this sieve is verb independent and solely based on the distance between